 Appendix H contains answers to frequently asked questions (FAQ) on the methods employed by government and private survey agencies, including OPA.
-OPA uses industry standard scientific survey methodology to control for bias and allow for generalizability to populations, and these scientific methods have been validated by independent organizations (e.g., RAND and GAO).37 standard, well accepted, and scientifically justified approaches to survey sampling and derivation of survey results as reported for the 2012 WGRA" (Morral, Gore, & Schell, 2014).
+OPA uses industry standard scientific survey methodology to control for bias and allow for generalizability to populations, and these scientific methods have been validated by independent organizations (e.g., RAND and GAO).

+&lt;sup>37 In 2014, an independent analysis of the methods used for the 2012 WGRA determined that "[OPA] relied on standard, well accepted, and scientifically justified approaches to survey sampling and derivation of survey results as reported for the 2012 WGRA" (Morral, Gore, & Schell, 2014).
 In 2010, GAO conducted an evaluation of OPA's methods, and although they found the sampling and weighting procedures aligned with industry standards and were reliable for constructing estimates, they provided recommendations on conducting non-response bias analyses that are now standard products for OPA surveys (GAO-10-751R Human Capital).